Human resource management

 - MGMT 4100—Multinational Management

-96% of our human resource management graduates are employed in a role related to their major.
-In addition, 96% of new HR graduates report satisfaction with their job.
+96% of WMU's human resource management graduates are employed in a role related to the major.
+In addition, new graduates with the HR degree report a 96% satisfaction with their job.